 Quality-adjusted life years will be used to measure the burden of long-term effects.
 Quality-adjusted life years encompass the length of life and are often measured as the person’s ability to perform daily life activities without pain and mental disturbance.

 Study 3: Quality of life after breast cancer treatment among women who attended screening versus women who were invited but did not attend.
+Not yet started.

 Information from the women who provide their written consent to participation will be used in the study.
 The consent form is attached to the questionnaire that the women receive.